 Wrongful dismissal arises when you do not follow the terms of your employees’ employment contract when dismissing them.
 Wrongful dismissal is a type of breach of contract and can mean you are unable to enforce restrictive covenants (if there are any in your employees’ contract) and other contractual terms after their dismissal.
 Your employee does not have to have been employed by you for a certain length of time (known as a ‘length of service requirement’) to make a wrongful dismissal claim.

 Unfair dismissal, on the other hand, is where you end your employees’ employment unfairly, either because the reason for dismissal, or the process used, was unfair.
-The law allows you to dismiss employees fairly if you use both a fair procedure to dismiss them and if you rely on certain fair reasons, for example the employees’ conduct or capability.
+The law allows you to dismiss employees fairly if you use both a fair procedure to dismiss them and if you rely on certain fair reasons, for example your employees’ conduct or capability.

 Some dismissals are what is known as ‘automatically unfair’; for example, if you dismissed a woman for a reason related to her pregnancy or maternity leave or if you dismissed an employee due to whistle-blowing.
 There is a long list of other reasons for dismissal that make it automatically unfair.
 Your employee does not have to have worked for you for a particular length of time to make a claim of automatic unfair dismissal.

-Except for automatically unfair dimissals, if your employee started work before 6 April 2012 they must have a minimum of one year’s continuous service to bring a claim under the law on unfair dismissal.
+With the exception of automatically unfair dimissals, if your employee started work before 6 April 2012 they must have a minimum of one year’s continuous service to bring a claim under the law on unfair dismissal.
 This has changed to two years’ continuous service for all people employed after 6 April 2012.

 Constructive dismissal is a claim that your employee can bring if they resign in response to you acting in a way that amounts to a fundamental breach of their contract.
 To be able to succeed in a claim for constructive dismissal in a Tribunal, your employee must be able to prove that there was a fundamental breach of their employment contract which then caused them to resign.